 - 1 unit 101.
 Introduction to Environmental Studies

-- 3 units Environmental Science AND Policy (ESP) courses
+- 3 units Environmental Science and Policy (ESP) courses

 - 1 unit 335.
 Foundation of Environmental Thought.

-- 2 units Electives*
+- 2 units other ENVS courses*

 - 7 units Total